JustAn0therDev/black-marlin/README.md

 `"/"`:
 - `GET` accepts a `key` query parameter: http://127.0.0.1:7000/?key=
-	- Call this to get the value of an existing key.
+	- **Call this to get the value of an existing key**.
 Returns: `400 - Bad Request` if no key is sent, `200 - OK` if a key was found and `204 - No Content` if a key was provided but not found.

 - `POST` accepts a `key` query parameter (http://127.0.0.1:7000/?key=) and a **body**.
 The body can be sent in any format.
-	- Call this to create a new key value pair.
+	- **Call this to create a new key value pair**.
 Returns `201 - Created` if the key value pair was created successfully.
 	- It accepts another query parameter called `expiresin`.
 This parameter should be an integer representing an amount of seconds: http://127.0.0.1:7000/?key=key&expiresin=900.
 	- **The `expiresin` parameter is optional**, meaning that if you want a key that does not expire unless manually deleted, all you have to do is omit the parameter.
 	- Even if a key has been set to expire, **it can be deleted by calling the default route `/` with the `DELETE` method (or `/flush`) or have its value overwritten by the default route's `PUT` or `PATCH`**.